Flip This House: Season two

 Sam Leccima is an Atlanta businessman who served as one of the show's second season stars.
 His "Leccima Real Estate Company" was one of two real estate firms that the show's second season followed.

 According to a two-part television news report broadcast by Atlanta's Fox affiliate WAGA-TV in May 2007, Mr. Leccima didn't own the houses he claimed to have sold on Flip This House and also staged some of the renovations depicted on the show (ceiling panels were later seen falling, which was blamed on the inferior work of a sub-contractor in the TV series).

 WAGA also reported that Mr. Leccima didn't possess a real estate license when Flip This House was filming prior to the series's second-season premiere, claiming that Mr. Leccima "does not bear a good reputation for honesty, trustworthiness, integrity, and competence."

 According to WAGA, he even staged at least one fake open house in which some of his friends posed as buyers for the home.
 In addition, he even claimed to sell another home that he didn't own.

-A&E announced that it was pulling Leccima's Flip This House episodes off its broadcast schedule and denied any knowledge or part in the frauds shown on their airways.
+A&E announced that it was pulling Leccima's Flip This House episodes off its broadcast schedule and denied any knowledge or part in the frauds shown on their metwork.

 From A&E's Claim to Not Know Anything About All of the Fraud on the A&E web site on July 1, 2007: "We are dismayed to learn of these allegations.
 A&E Television Networks is not a party to any of the transactions shown in Flip This House and has not received any formal complaints about the properties or sales.
 Based on these allegations, A&E is taking all episodes featuring Mr. Leccima off the air pending further investigation of the claims.
 After the second season of Flip This House, A&E decided to change direction and focus on different cast members, as we did after the first season when another controversial situation happened, and we no longer work with Mr. Leccima or Trademark Properties."

 Mr. Leccima has suggested that A&E and Flip This House's production company knew what was going on.

 "Ask anybody who works in television how a reality show is made and you'll find that ours was a very typical approach", Leccima told The AP.